atifh/clj-scheduler/README.md

 #### One time job:

-[Temporary hack - will fix this] In order to run one time job, please make sure to mv [resources/quartz.properties](https://github.com/atifh/clj-scheduler/blob/master/resources/quartz.properties) out this project repo.
+[Temporary hack - will fix this] In order to run one time job, please make sure to mv [resources/quartz.properties](https://github.com/atifh/clj-scheduler/blob/master/resources/quartz.properties) out of this project repo.

 Here is the [code](https://github.com/atifh/clj-scheduler/blob/master/src/clj_scheduler/one_time_tasks.clj)